Scurby/DevEnv/README.md

 The following scripts are run from the command line.
 They are numbered in the order I use them.

 1. install - Installs required packages and programs including Lua, BerkelyDB, and others.
-Asks to run 'start' script.
 2. setup - Setup of development environment follows these steps:
    * Choose editor
    * Setup git user.* config